EliZilber/Arkanoid/README.md

-# Arkanoid - An Exciting OOP Game
+# Arkanoid - The Exciting OOP Game

 Welcome to Arkanoid, a thrilling game crafted during the second semester of my first year in the Object-Oriented Programming course.